mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - !bug - when in xs the links from navbar(that is now a menu) still have the underline class [x] - add a footer and copyright
-[x] - delete unused tags (made it with management command not signals)
+[x] - delete unused tags (made it with management command not signals) [x] - create an email marketing campaign on mailchimp [x] - when new users make an account, subscribe them to the newsletter [---] - own comments on site

-[ ] - add the search in every view as a widget or in the navbar [ ] - remove unnecessary files and libraries
+[ ] - add the search in every view as a widget or in the navbar [--] - remove unnecessary files and libraries
-[ ] - when new users make an account, subscribe them to the newsletter [ ] - button to view the post_detail for each post ?
+[ ] - button to view the post_detail for each post ?
-[ ] - create an email marketing campaign on mailchimp [ ] - remove all features that a blog doesn't need
+[ ] - remove all features that a blog doesn't need
 [ ] - !bug - underline class only works on screen sizes > 767px so the links won't work if it's less... they will also be purple (leave it like this?)
 [ ] - REST API